 If implementation of this Modification is delayed, AQ Review performance reporting and Shipper Charges will commence on completion of the AQ Review 2013.
 Shipper Charges

 Shipper Charges will not be applied against the AQ Review Performance measure following the AQ Review 2012.
 Irrespective of when Ofgem’s decision is given, Shipper Charges will commence from completion of the AQ Review 2013.
-If the Shippers performance is l below the 85% level, then the Transporter would apply “Shipper Charges”..
+If the Shippers performance is l below the 85% level, then the Transporter would apply “Shipper Charges”.
 The level of “Shipper Charges” would be applied in accordance with the values contained within the Business Rules 10 (Section 3, “Solution”).
 Shipper Charges displayed below have been calculated using data available within the current Mod 81 Report 10.
 Mod 81 Reports are produced on an anonymous basis following completion of the AQ Review:

 Notes: Data of EUC Band 5 – 9 excluded from calculations